Best Payroll Loans

 • No prepayment penalty

-• May impose a 2% draw fee in some states
+• 2% draw fee may apply in some states

-If you need extra funds for payroll on a regular basis, check out Headway Capital’s business line of credit.
-Similar to a credit card, you can borrow up to your credit limit as often as needed, make weekly or monthly payments against your cumulative balance and then borrow again.
+If you need payroll funds on a regular basis, Headway Capital’s business line of credit works like a revolving account — borrow up to your limit, make weekly or monthly payments and draw again as needed.

-Note that funding from Headway Capital isn’t available in Arkansas, Connecticut, Michigan, Montana, Nevada, North Dakota, Rhode Island, South Dakota or Vermont.
-In addition, there’s a 2% draw fee, unless you live in Colorado, Georgia, Indiana, New Jersey or Oklahoma, you won’t be subject to the draw fee.
+Headway Capital isn’t available in Arkansas, Connecticut, Michigan, Montana, Nevada, North Dakota, Rhode Island, South Dakota or Vermont.
+A 2% draw fee applies in most states, with exceptions for Colorado, Georgia, Indiana, New Jersey and Oklahoma.

 • Minimum annual revenue: $50,000